Basis-Theory/docs/source/includes/api-reference/_proxy.md

 **Detokenization**

-The Basis Theory Proxy will attempt to [detokenize](/detokenization) any [detokenization expressions](/detokenization#detokenization-expressions) present in the request and inject the raw token data in the request body before it is sent to the downstream destination.
+The Basis Theory Proxy will attempt to [detokenize](/expressions/#detokenization) any [expressions](/expressions) present in the request and inject the raw token data in the request body before it is sent to the downstream destination.

 For example, given a token: